 Due to the extensive earthquake damage the church has suffered, the World Monuments Fund placed the “Great Stone Church” on its list of 100 Most Endangered sites.
 However, restoration continues and hundreds of thousands of visitors come to the San Juan Capistrano every year.
 It is celebrated for its extensive gardens, which are lush and beautiful, particularly when juxtaposed against the weathered stone of the buildings.

-In the spring, thousands of swallows travel thousands of miles from Central America to take up residence in the old church.
+In the spring, thousands of swallows travel thousands of miles from Central America to take up residence in the old church in Orange County.
 Their arrival is commemorated with parades and fiestas.
+The Mission also hosts events that range from making clay pots, to festivals throughout the year.